Monduli/reminderbot/README.md

 - Added changing line for waiting, now displays the amount of time the program has been running and how long until next reminder
 - Fixed icon, but it only works from C:/Programming/reminderbot.
 At the moment, there doesn't appear to be a workaround
 - Changed to initiate when time_left is equal to zero, meaning regardless of the time interval chosen, it will be calculated separately from the if statement
+- Added 15 minute intervals to the allowed inputs

 1/19/2023 Changes
 - Fixed the way the timer was displaying (was: 00:00:00.40200, now: 00:00:10)